 - Underwriter must verify the existence of the business within 120 business days of the note date and ensure the business is active.
 Acceptable methods of business verification include: - Secretary of State Website.
-A list of SOS websites may be found at https://e-secretaryofstate.com/ - Verifying a phone listing and address for the borrower's business using a telephone book, the Internet, or directory assistance - Active Insurance policy (Errors & Omissions)
+A list of SOS websites may be found at https://e-secretaryofstate.com/ - Verifying a phone listing and address for the borrower's business using a telephone book, the Internet, or directory assistance

-- Documentation showing registration for remitting sales tax - Paid Supplier Invoices - Bank Statements with transactions within 120 days - Certificate of business existence issued within 120 days - CPA verification - Underwriter must consider the financial strength of a self-employed borrower's business. - Underwriter will complete review on borrower's business to validate 2 and more years of existence, and business ownership %.
-However, a person who has a shorter history of business existence/ownership, from 12 to 24 months, may be considered, as long as the borrower's previous employment is verified to be in a field that provides the same products or services as the current business or in an occupation in which they had similar responsibilities to those undertaken in connection with the current business.
-In such cases, the underwriter must give careful consideration to the nature of the borrower's level of experience.
-A minimum of 25% ownership is required for self-employed borrowers. - CPA Letter requirements: - Attestation that the CPA/Tax Preparer/Enrolled tax agent has filed or reviewed at least previous year of tax returns or financial audit for the borrower. - The letter must be signed by CPA/Tax Preparer/Enrolled tax agent and include the preparation date of the document. - The license number must be provided. - O CPA cannot be an employee or a relative of the borrower. - Underwriter must verify the business ownership using one of the following methods: - o If the borrower's business registered as single-member LLC/Corporations then the borrower must provide Articles of Incorporation and most recent filing with secretary of state.
+- Active Insurance policy (Errors & Omissions) - Documentation showing registration for remitting sales tax - Paid Supplier Invoices - Bank Statements with transactions within 120 days - Certificate of business existence issued within 120 days - CPA verification - For bank statements, P&L and 1099 programs a business narrative is required prior to submission. - Underwriter must consider the financial strength of a self-employed borrower's business. - Underwriter will complete review on borrower's business to validate 2 and more years of existence, and business ownership %.
+A minimum of 25% ownership is required for self-employed borrowers. - CPA Letter requirements: - Attestation that the CPA/Tax Preparer/Enrolled tax agent has filed or reviewed at least previous year of tax returns or financial audit for the borrower. - The letter must be signed by CPA/Tax Preparer/Enrolled tax agent and include the preparation date of the document. - The license number must be provided. - o CPA cannot be an employer, employee or a relative of the borrower. - Underwriter must verify the business ownership using one of the following methods: - o If the borrower's business registered as single-member LLC/Corporations then the borrower must provide Articles of Incorporation and most recent filing with secretary of state.
 If articles of Incorporation do not list its owners, then CPA Letter with Ownership Breakdown or Addendum will be required.
-CPA/Tax Preparer/Enrolled tax agent must have either filed or reviewed previous year returns or financial audit. - If the borrower's business registered as multiple-member LLC/Corporations/Partnerships and - Articles of Incorporation list its owners, then the borrower must provide Articles of Incorporation, most recent filing with secretary of state and CPA Letter/Operating Agreement/Corporate Bylaws with Ownership Breakdown or Addendum. - Articles of Incorporation do not list its owners, then the borrower must provide Articles of Incorporation, most recent filing with secretary of state and CPA Letter with Ownership Breakdown or Addendum. - Sole Proprietor borrower must provide a CPA Letter.
-It must indicate self-employed history and that the borrower is a Sole Proprietor.
+CPA/Tax Preparer/Enrolled tax agent must have either filed or reviewed previous year returns or financial audit. - If the borrower's business registered as multiple-member LLC/Corporations/Partnerships and - Articles of Incorporation list its owners, then the borrower must provide Articles of Incorporation, most recent filing with secretary of state and CPA Letter/Operating Agreement/Corporate Bylaws with Ownership Breakdown or Addendum. - Articles of Incorporation do not list its owners, then the borrower must provide Articles of Incorporation, most recent filing with secretary of state and CPA Letter with Ownership Breakdown or Addendum. - Sole Proprietor with an EIN can provide EIN letter and most recent filing with secretary of state.
+If the borrower does not have an EIN or the most recent filing with secretary of state cannot be provided, the borrower must provide a CPA Letter.
+It must indicate selfemployed history and that the borrower is a Sole Proprietor.

-Business ownership will be compared to government resources records to verify consistency with documentation.
+• Business ownership will be compared to government resources records to verify consistency with documentation.